Mycrosys/Hachiko/README.md

     -   #### Structure Plane

         1. The Structure of the Site should be simple.
-I decided for a linear structure, each content type having their separate Page, easily navigatable through the top navigation.
+I decided for a linear structure, each content type having their separate Page, easily navigable through the top navigation.
 Each Page can be reached from each location, because the Navigation Bar is always the same, always on top on each page, so there is no confusion how to reach the sub-pages.
         2. There are 3 Pages in total.
 A big index page with the most relevant information, a media page for different ways of consuming the story, and a page to enter a raffle and subscribe to the newsletter.

     -   #### Skeleton Plane